Urban Futures

 I worked on the web design, motion design, and character rigging — creating illustrated characters inspired by real community members and leaders in Lagos.

-Mobile High-Fidelity
+Mobile High-Fidelity Prototype

 What I Learned